-VIII.
+IX.
 Lab Reports

-Lab reports should be submitted as pdf files in a special (Optics Letters style) format (template is posted in Webcourses 'Files'), no later than 11:59 pm on Sunday of the 2-nd week for each experiment.
-A team of two students does each experiment, however each student writes his/her own report
+Lab reports should be submitted in pdf format, no later than 11:59 pm on Thursday of the 2-nd week for each experiment (in other words, the night before the next experiment starts).
+There will be a reduction in the grade of 10% per extra day for late submissions.
+A team of two does each experiment together, however each student writes his/her own report.
+Experimental data may be shared.